hyperflow-dispatch

 hyperflow-dispatch — execution phase (Antigravity single-agent)

-Execute the task file from hyperflow-scope.
+Execute the task file from hyperflow-plan.
 No sub-agent dispatch and no model tiers in Antigravity — you do each batch yourself, then self-review before committing.
 Follow the hyperflow doctrine.

 Per batch